Ako31415/FIND-CIS-analysis/bQTL-Analysis/readme.md

 The script will integrate genotype data (SNP and/or INDEL presence) with relative MOA BF data (condition dependent output for well-watered and drought data separated) and CG, CHG, and CHH methylation data for each genotype except A619.
 For A619 no methylation data was available and hence separate scripts were prepared to push A619 data into the output data set.

-Input:
+Variables to be set in 1-moa_windows_RUN.sh:

-Variables: 	$ENV = e.g., “WW” or “DS”  (environmental condition e.g., WW (well-watered) or DS (drought))
+- $t = e.g., “WW” or “DS”  (environmental condition e.g., WW (well-watered) or DS (drought))
-$miss = “keep” or “”  (whether MOA data in regions that were not in significant peaks (below peak cutoff) should be used ("NPNRtoValue) or dismissed as NA (NPNRtoNA))
+- $v3 = “keep” or “”  (whether MOA data in regions that were not in significant peaks (below peak cutoff) should be used ("NPNRtoValue) or dismissed as NA (NPNRtoNA))
+- PATH_TO_DATA: a directory containing a subdirectory /$t containing the TF binding and methylation data files described above
+- PATH_TO_JULIA: the path to the julia installation

-Output: $ENV-MOA_peak_ratio.csv, $ENV-CG_ratio.csv, $ENV-CHG_ratio.csv, $ENV-CHH_ratio.csv, $ENV-ReadDepth_ratio.csv (depreciated value for read depth at loci)
+Output: $t-MOA_peak_ratio.csv, $t-CG_ratio.csv, $t-CHG_ratio.csv, $t-CHH_ratio.csv, $t-ReadDepth_ratio.csv (depreciated value for read depth at loci) all in a folder named PATH_TO_DATA/BindingFrequency/$v3

 ## Optional steps for no mehtylation data lines:
 Script: 1-zPush_A619_into_ratio.jl ; 1-zPush_A619_into_ReadDepth.jl

 Output: WW-MOA_peak_ratio.csv, WW -CG_ratio.csv, WW -CHG_ratio.csv, WW -CHH_ratio.csv, WW -ReadDepth_ratio.csv (depreciated value for read depth at loci), DS-MOA_peak_ratio.csv, DS -CG_ratio.csv, DS -CHG_ratio.csv, DS -CHH_ratio.csv, DS -ReadDepth_ratio.csv (depreciated value for read depth at loci)

-The scripts will integrate the genotype data (SNP and/or INDEL values) with the relative MOA peak (condition dependent output for well-watered and drought data separated) for A619 while adding “NA” for the missing methylation data.
+These scripts will integrate the genotype data (SNP and/or INDEL values) with the relative MOA peak (condition dependent output for well-watered and drought data separated) for A619 while adding “NA” for the missing methylation data.
 This script is only needed for lines with missing input data such as methylation.

 ## Step 2: Spliting data for parallel processing